 How Much Water Should a Breastfeeding Mother Drink?

 Ideally, you must be mindful of your body’s signals.
 Bodily needs can vary from person to person depending on the weather, level of activity, age. etc. Whenever you feel thirsty, simply reach for a bottle of water.
 Keep a glass of water handy and drink it every time you finish nursing your baby.
-On an average, a baby breastfeeds about 8 to 12 times in a day.
-So this way you will be consuming minimum 8 glasses of water in a day.
+On average, a baby breastfeeds about 8 to 12 times a day.
+So, this way you will be consuming a minimum of 8 glasses of water in a day.
 This should easily make up for the loss of water that you may have experienced while nursing.

 You can calculate your requirement of water intake by dividing your body weight by 2.
 Therefore, if your weight is 60 kgs you need to take approximately 1.8 to 2 litres of fluids in a day.
 You can also keep a tab on your water intake while breastfeeding by examining the colour of your urine.
 The colour of the urine indicates whether you are suitably hydrated or not.
 A pale yellow coloured urine suggests that you are hydrated.
 A darker shade of yellow can be a sign of mild dehydration.

 It is important to understand the concept of hydration and overhydration.
 Excess fluids in the body can vary the water balance of the body which may adversely affect the levels of milk production.
 Water balance simply means that the amount of water loss should be equal to the amount of water gained.
 Thus, it is crucial to monitor the intake of fluids to maintain the right balance.